-A key topic of conversation for all at present is the Independence Reference which takes place on 18 September.
-A range of views from across the Church are being expressed on this topic.
+A key topic of conversation for all in 2014 was the Independence Reference which took place on 18 September 2015.
+A range of views from across the Church were expressed on this topic.

 Prayers and liturgical material relating to the Referendum have been produced by Actions Together by Churches in Scotland.
 They can be obtained by clicking here.